Expect an announcement in the very near future that Kevin Harvick will be running for a third Nationwide Series crown.

 Michael Annett faded late, but ran as high as fourth on Saturday afternoon en route to finishing ninth, his best run and first top 10 of 2010.

-And how about Justin Allgaier, following up his first career victory with another top 5 finish?
+And how about Allgaier, following up his first career victory with another top-fie finish?
 With five straight runs of ninth or better, Allgaier’s only 21 points out of the series lead.
 That’s the closest any Nationwide-only driver has been to topping the standings five races into the season since 2003.

-John Wes Townley may have spun early (just three laps into the race), but Ricky Stenhouse, Jr. is auditioning well to take over the title of crash king in the Nationwide Series.
-For the fifth time in five 2010 starts, the driver of Roush Fenway Racing’s No. 6 car ended up in an incident; Stenhouse made contact with the tire carrier of Justin Allgaier’s team during green flag stops, crushing in his left front fender.
+John Wes Townley may have spun early (just three laps into the race), but Ricky Stenhouse Jr. is auditioning well to take over the title of crash king in the Nationwide Series.
+For the fifth time in five 2010 starts, the driver of Roush Fenway Racing’s No. 6 car ended up in an incident; Stenhouse made contact with the tire carrier of Allgaier’s team during green-flag stops, crushing in his left-front fender.
 The resulting damage quickly led to a tire rub, and in trying to get to pit road for repairs Stenhouse was rear-ended by Joe Nemechek.
-Teammate Colin Braun soon suffered damage of his own, getting caught up in the four-wide wreck that also took out Steve Wallace, Jason Keller, Michael McDowell, and Mikey Kile (who was making his NNS debut).
+Teammate Colin Braun soon suffered damage of his own, getting caught up in the four-wide wreck that also took out Wallace, Keller, Michael McDowell and Mikey Kile (who was making his NNS debut).
 As a result, both of Roush’s development drivers will now be faced with having to race their way into the show at Phoenix on Friday night – a nightmare scenario for two teams still searching for additional sponsorship.

 The Final Word

-With regard to the Jason Leffler / James Buescher episode… NASCAR, let the drivers police themselves.
+With regard to the Leffler/Buescher episode… NASCAR, let the drivers police themselves.
 Leffler got the short end of the stick from Buescher, intentional or not.
 He retaliated.
 If that’s not acceptable, then that’s up for Buescher to make clear, be it in the garage after the race was over or next week at Texas.
 Leave the black flag – and your penalties – out of the mix.
 Besides, the way things are going, Buescher may need to be taught a lesson or two the way he’s been ruffling feathers as of late.